 BGP next-hop-self Figure 1 illustrates a possible pitfall when eBGP announcements are distributed over iBGP sessions.
 If router R1 is advertising its prefix 11.22.33.0/24 towards R2 (over the eBGP session), the next-hop of the advertisement is the IP of the outgoing interface of R1 (10.0.0.2).
 Router R2 is then distributing this advertisement to all its iBGP neighbors (R3).
 Per default, the next-hop of the advertisement is not changed and is still 10.0.0.2.
 That can lead to problems for router R3.
-In a normal network configuration, the subnets used between two eBGP routers (10.0.0/30) are not distributed in the connected ASes, e.g. via OSPF.
+In a normal network configuration, the subnets used between two eBGP routers (10.0.0.0/30) are not distributed in the connected ASes, e.g. via OSPF.
 Router R3 does therefore not know how it can reach the next-hop of the advertised prefix (11.22.33.0/24) and will discard the advertisement.
 To solve this problem, we can use the BGP next-hop-self command.
 When properly configured, router R2 is using its own interface IP as next-hop every time it distributes announcements from eBGP sessions to its iBGP neighbors.
+In this example, R2 would replace the next-hop 10.0.0.2 with its interface IP connected to R3 (20.0.0.1).
+Router R3 then receives an advertisement for prefix 11.22.33.0/24 with next-hop 20.0.0.1.
+The 20.0.0.0/30 subnet is distributed via OSPF and R3 does therefore know how to reach the next-hop of the advertisement and can install this prefix in its forwarding table.